oomlout/oomlout_oomp_builder/navigation/hardware/bearing/F600_series/F699_size/9_mm_id_20_mm_od_6_mm_depth/part/readme.md

-# Hardware Bearing F600 Series F699 Size 9 mm Id 20 mm Od 6 mm Depth
+# Hardware Bearing F600 Series F699 Size 9 mm ID 20 mm OD 6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base